|Best Guitar Practice Amp||Fender Mustang LT-25 Digital Guitar Amplifier||Check Price||

 Because they’re also significantly lower in wattage than traditional amplifiers, practice amps consume less power, making them an all-around better choice for every day playing purposes and portable use like busking and performing in small spaces.
 If you need a flexible solution for playing bass, keyboard, guitar, and other amplified instruments that’s less likely to generate noise complaints, here are our picks for the best practice amps to sharpen big riffs in small spaces.

-- Best guitar practice amp: Fender Mustang LT-25 Digital Guitar Amplifier
+- Best for guitars: Fender Mustang LT-25 Digital Guitar Amplifier

-- Best bass practice amp: Hartke HD15 Bass Combo Amp
+- Best for bass: Hartke HD15 Bass Combo Amp

-- Best keyboard practice amp: Peavey KB-1 Keyboard Amp
+- Best for keyboards: Peavey KB-1 Keyboard Amp

 - Best small practice amp: Roland Mobile Cube Stereo Amplifier